1. The MIT students calculated my speed to be around 1046 km/sec, bout 3000

 Ujjain, Prayag and Nasik.
 Why these four places?

-Ans.: The four places where Garuda spilt Nectar while bringing them from the heavens
+Ans.: The four places where Garuda spilt Nectar while bringing them from

 25. The King Daksha had a daughter who committed suicide as she was unable to